BlogH-01

 • Flexible work location - Telecommuting or working from home options.

-An overwhelmed employee may have a hard time admitting they are dealing with a mental health issue, let alone notify a supervisor or HR director.
+An overwhelmed employee may have a hard time admitting they are dealing with a mental health issue, let alone notifying a supervisor or HR director.
 Once notified, helpful discussions might include mental health resources available and accommodation opportunities for the employee.

-HR Tip: Keep a list of employees in crisis mode (dealing with a divorce, death, etc.) and periodically check-in with them.
+HR Tip: Keep a list of employees in crisis mode (dealing with a divorce, death, etc.) and periodically check in with them.
 Additionally, keep a file with reference sheets of the contact information for local mental health resources available, including counselors accepted by your company’s health insurance.

 How to Spread Awareness of Mental Health Issues